OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 Vocabularies focus on and support OHDSI **use case** of generating new evidence.
-They meant to be **comprehensive,** that is there are enough concepts to cover any event relevant to the patient’s healthcare experience (e.g., conditions, procedures, exposures to drug, etc.) as well as some of the administrative information of the healthcare system (e.g., visits, care sites, etc.).
+They meant to be **comprehensive,** that is there are enough concepts to cover any event relevant to the patient's healthcare experience (e.g., conditions, procedures, exposures to drug, etc.) as well as some of the administrative information of the healthcare system (e.g., visits, care sites, etc.).